emin-apm/emin-apm/README.md

 # Hey there! 👋

-I am Emin, a passionate programmer with a comprehensive background in JavaScript, having completed the rigorous curriculum at SoftUni University.
-Over the past year, I have dedicated myself to honing my technical skills and expanding my knowledge in JavaScript, React, Angular, Node.js, MongoDB, and other cutting-edge technologies.
-I am currently engaged in the Tech Lead Academy 2 internship, where I am applying my skills to real-world projects and gaining invaluable industry experience.
+I’m Emin, a passionate programmer with a strong foundation in JavaScript, honed through completing the rigorous SoftUni University curriculum.
+Over the past year, I’ve dedicated myself to sharpening my skills and expanding my expertise in modern technologies like React, Angular, Node.js, and MongoDB.

+Currently, I’m gaining hands-on industry experience as part of the Tech Lead Academy 2 internship, working on real-world projects and continuously growing as a developer.

 ## 💡 About Me